AdobeDocs/campaign-web.en/help/v8/push/rich-push.md

 Once your push delivery is created, you can define its content.
 Browse the tabs below to learn how to compose your message for each templates.

+Three templates are available:

+* **Default Template** allows you to send notifications with a simple icon and an accompanying image.

+* **Basic Template** can include text, images, and buttons in your notifications.

+* **Carousel Template** enables you to send notifications with text and multiple images that users can swipe through.

+Navigate through the tabs below to learn more on how to personalize these templates.

 >[!BEGINTABS]

 >[!TAB Default template]